jaikrai/Jai_Rai_project_source/README.md

 ## Getting Started

-Since this is console application
+Since this is console application nothing need to download except IDE.

 ### Prerequisites